AhmedAbdel-Aal/blog/_posts/2020-09-24-Comprehensive-Guide-For-Triplet-Loss-Function.md

 Triplet loss is always accompanied with face recognition, verification tasks.
-Triplet loss allows the option of dealing with variable number of classes, as in face recognition.
+Triplet loss allows the option of training networks with variable number of classes, as in face recognition.
 Face recognition is the question of "who is this person from all the persons in the data-set we have".
 Triplet loss also raised with Siamese networks architecture.